Noah Geller and Henry Kramer

 Seattle Symphony Orchestra

-An enthusiastic supporter of contemporary makers, Mr. Geller performs on a c.
-2020 violin by Philadelphia luthier Justin Hess, from whom he has commissioned a second instrument, utilizing a c.
+An enthusiastic supporter of contemporary makers, Mr. Geller performs on a 2020 violin by Philadelphia luthier Justin Hess utilizing a c.
 1830 bow by Claude Joseph Fonclause for Etienne Pajeot.

 Noah Geller’s guest (see below) for January 6th with The Seattle Series is the award-winning pianist Henry Kramer.

-In addition to a thriving solo career, Kramer is a recording and performance collaborator with such musicians as Mathew Lipman and Jiyoon Lee and has appeared in recitals at the Chamber Music Society of Lincoln Center, the Mainly Mozart Festival, the Mostly Mozart Festival, and La Jolla Music Society’s Summerfest.
-His recording with violinist Lee on the Champs Hill label received four stars from BBC Music Magazine, and Gramophone UK praised Kramer’s recording collaboration (Cedille Records) with violist Lipman for an “exemplary flexible partnership.”
+Kramer’s love for chamber music repertoire began early in his studies while a young teenager.
+A sought-after collaborator, he has appeared in recitals at the Chamber Music Society of Lincoln Center, the Mainly Mozart Festival, the Mostly Mozart Festival, and La Jolla Music Society’s Summerfest.
+His recording with violinist Jiyoon Lee on the Champs Hill label received four stars from BBC Music Magazine.
+This year, Gramophone UK praised Kramer’s performance on a recording collaboration (Cedille Records) with violist Matthew Lipman for “exemplary flexible partnership.”
 Henry has also performed alongside Emmanuel Pahud, the Calidore and Pacifica Quartets, and Miriam Fried, as well as members of the Berlin Philharmonic and Orchestra of St. Luke’s.

-Kramer, a Steinway Artist, graduated from the Juilliard School, where he worked with Julian Martin and Robert McDonald, and received his Doctorate of Musical Arts from the Yale School of Music under the guidance of Boris Berman.
-His teachers trace a pedagogical lineage extending back to Beethoven, Chopin, and Busoni. www.henrykramerpiano.com
+Kramer graduated from the Juilliard School, where he worked with Julian Martin and Robert McDonald.
+He received his Doctorate of Musical Arts from the Yale School of Music under the guidance of Boris Berman.
+His teachers trace a pedagogical lineage extending back to Beethoven, Chopin, and Busoni.